 2. What role do accountants play in ensuring compliance with financial regulations?

-Accountants ensure that all financial practices adhere to relevant laws and regulations, preventing legal issues and potential fines.
+Accountants confirm that all financial practices comply with relevant laws and regulations, thereby preventing legal issues and potential fines.

 3. How does accurate financial reporting benefit our agency’s decision-making process?

-Accurate financial reporting provides up-to-date information on the agency’s financial health, facilitating informed and effective decision-making.
+Accurate financial reporting provides up-to-date information on the agency’s economic health, facilitating informed and effective decision-making.